mattcars/ML_Surrogate_Modeling/README.md

 Citation:
 Tseranidis, S., Brown, N. C., & Mueller, C. T. (2016).
 Data-driven approximation algorithms for rapid performance evaluation and optimization of civil structures.
 Automation in Construction, 72, 279–293. https://doi.org/10.1016/j.autcon.2016.02.002

+# TODO
+- Explore how many design variables can be used with existing neural net architecture
+- Figure out minimum number of epochs necessary for reliable results
+- Implement gaussian blur on the neural network design gradient to smooth results